MrCherry/acme-widget-co/README.md

 - It doesn't have any storage and rely solely on the data passed in test fixtures.
 - It doesn't use rails, as it doesn't need to be a web application and doesn't require any rails specific features.
 - I decided to go with `minitest` instead of `rspec` as it suits the task requirements better due to simplicity.
+- It has has only essential integration tests to verify the overall functionality of the solution (see `test/basic_integration_test.rb` and `test/extended_catalogue_integration_test.rb`)
+- Due to time constraints, I didn't implement unit tests for all the classes.
 - It uses the Strategy pattern to calculate the discount and the Rules pattern to calculate the delivery cost.
 - The Strategy pattern works really well for the offers, as it is very flexible and allows to implement complex discount logic.
 In this solution, offers do not mutate the basket items, they only calculate the discount.
 - The Rules pattern works great for the delivery cost calculation, in my opinion.
 It is easy to understand and follow the logic.
+- Due to time constraints, I didn't implement the offer combination logic, as it was not specified in the task assignment.

 ## Key components in AcmeWidgetCo module